Silverwood Lake is a recreational hot spot in Southern California, especially if you have in mind fishing for stripers, trout and largemouth bass.

 Silverwood Lake (sometimes known as Lake Silverwood) is close to several cities, so it gets heavy usage during warm weather.
 Plan ahead for any lodging and camping opportunities around the San Bernardino National Forest.

-The lake is located about 25 miles north of San Bernardino and 30 miles south of Victorville, and a couple hours driving east out of Los Angeles into San Bernardino County, where the cool mountains around the lake feel like another world.
+The lake is about 25 miles north of San Bernardino and 30 miles south of Victorville, and a couple of hours driving east out of Los Angeles into San Bernardino County, where the cool mountains around the lake feel like another world.

 There are several recreational options around, so bring the family and they shouldn’t have any problems finding something fun to do.